Cromwell, New Zealand: History

+The first Pākehā to visit was Nathanael Chalmers in 1853, guided there by Reko and Kaikōura.
+He was stricken by dysentery, so his guides returned him down the Clutha, shooting the rapids in a mōkihi reed boat.

-European exploration of the area first occurred in September 1853 by Nathaniel Chalmers.
-Further explorations occurred in the late 1850s with detailed surveys occurring in 1861.
+Official explorations of the northern and western parts of Central Otago began in the late 1850s, but detailed surveys did not commence until 1861.

 In 1862, gold was discovered below the Junction by two miners, Horatio Hartley and Christopher Reilly.
 Once the word of a gold strike was out, there was an influx of several thousand miners to the area as well as supporting nine hotels in Cromwell.

-Cromwell was originally known as "The Junction", being at the confluence of the Clutha River / Mata-Au and the Kawarau River.
-It was renamed Cromwell in the middle of 1863 by J. A. Connell (of the Dunedin firm Connell and Moodie) who was from Northern Ireland because of "a silly rivalry between a Northern Irish surveyor and Southern Irish miners" based in the district.
 Cromwell was declared a municipality in 1866.
 The government funded the construction of a bridge across the Clutha in 1866 (which cost 28,000 pounds).
 This was rebuilt in 1891.
 Bishop Selwyn visited in 1866.
 Cromwell's newspaper, The Cromwell Argus, was established in 1869.
 The Cromwell council chambers were completed in 1869 and the Cromwell district hospital was established in 1875 with wards to provide beds for ten inpatients.

 The population was 424 people in 1878 and increased to 429 people in 1881.
 Gold mining by individuals was replaced by dredging by companies in the 1890s. but was short lived.
 The population decreased with smaller scale mining activities continuing until the 1930s.
 The Cromwell railway station, connecting Cromwell to Dunedin was opened in July 1921.
 It burnt down in 1942 and was subsequently rebuilt. it was closed in 1976 with the railway line from Clyde to Cromwell being closed in 1980.

-Soldiers from Cromwell served in World War 1 with 13 losing their lives.
+Soldiers from Cromwell served in World War I with 13 losing their lives.
 A cenotaph was unveiled on 25 April 1923 to recognise their sacrifice.
 A further 11 soldiers from Cromwell died during World War II.
 A memorial hall was built in the 1950s which is dedicated to those fallen in the two World Wars.